-4 Tips to Improve your Support Team’s Collaboration and Communication
+4 Tips to Improve your Support Team Communication

-Collaboration and clear communication will help your customer support team function like a well-oiled machine.
+Collaboration and support team communication will help your customer support team function like a well-oiled machine.
 The nature of a customer support rep is not meant to be siloed; it’s not a job where you sit down and do your work individually.
-A healthy support team shares their collective knowledge and helps each other out with case.
+A healthy support team shares their collective knowledge and helps each other out with cases.
 This results in faster resolution times, reduced agent frustration, and happier customers.